nicolashernandezb/nicolashernandezb.github.io/_pages/publications.md

 - **N Hernandez**, J Soenksen, P Newcombe, M Sandhu, I Barroso, C Wallace, JL Asimit.
 (2021).
 [The flashfm approach for fine-mapping multiple quantitative traits](https://www.nature.com/articles/s41467-021-26364-y).
 Nature Communications 12, 6147.

 **Domain Selection for Functional Data**

+In order to boost different classification methods, we are currently investigating a divergence measure for functional data.
+This metric allows us to determine in which part of the domain two classes of functional present divergent behavior.
+This methodology is framed in the field of domain selection, and it is aimed: i) to solve classification problems by means of the elimination of redundant information; and ii) to estimate and characterize the uncertainty around the estimation of an inerval in the domain of the functions where two classes of processes differ the most.
+This project is under development jointly with [Gabriel Martos](https://www.utdt.edu/ver_contenido.php?id_contenido=16829&id_item_menu=27715).

+- Domain selection to boost classification problems in functional data (in preparation).

+- A divergence curve for gaussian processes (in preparation).

 **Outlier detection for functional data using entropy and depth measures**